Funding of science: The age of the academies

-In 1700-1799, scientific academies became central creators of scientific knowledge.
-Funded by state sponsorship, societies are still free to manage scientific developments.
-Membership is exclusive in terms of gender, race and class, but academies open the world of research up beyond the traditional patronage system.
+In 1700–1799, scientific academies became central creators of scientific knowledge.
+Funded by state sponsorship, academic societies were free to manage scientific developments.
+Membership was exclusive in terms of gender, race and class, but academies opened the world of research up beyond the traditional patronage system.

-In 1799, Louis-Nicolas Robert patents the paper machine.
-When he quarrels over invention ownership, he seeks financing from the Fourdrinier brothers.
+In 1799, Louis-Nicolas Robert patented the paper machine.
+When he quarreled over invention ownership, he sought financing from the Fourdrinier brothers.
 In 19th century Europe, businessmen financed the application of science to industry.

-In the eighteenth and nineteenth centuries, as the pace of technological progress increased before and during the industrial revolution, most scientific and technological research was carried out by individual inventors using their own funds.
+In the eighteenth and nineteenth centuries, as the pace of technological progress increased before and during the Industrial Revolution, most scientific and technological research was carried out by individual inventors using their own funds.
 A system of patents was developed to allow inventors a period of time (often twenty years) to commercialize their inventions and recoup a profit, although in practice many found this difficult.

 The Manhattan Project (1942 – 1946) had cost $27 billion and employed 130,000 people, many of them scientists charged with producing the first nuclear weapons.
 In 1945, 70 scientists signed the Szilard petition, asking President Truman to make a demonstration of the power of the bomb before using it.
 Most of the signers lost their jobs in military research.

-In the twentieth century, scientific and technological research became increasingly systematized, as corporations developed, and discovered that continuous investment in research and development could be a key element of success in a competitive strategy.
-It remained the case, however, that imitation by competitors - circumventing or simply flouting patents, especially those registered abroad - was often just as successful a strategy for companies focused on innovation in matters of organisation and production technique, or even in marketing.
+In the twentieth century, scientific and technological research became increasingly systematized, as corporations developed, and discovered that continuous investment in research and development could be a key element of competitive success.
+It remained the case, however, that imitation by competitors - circumventing or simply flouting patents, especially those registered abroad - was often just as successful a strategy for companies focused on innovation in matters of organization and production technique, or even in marketing.

-Today, many funders move towards transparent and accessible research outcomes through data repositories or Open-access mandates.
+In 2025, many funders make research outcomes transparent and accessible in data repositories or Open-access.
 Some researchers turn to crowdfunding in search of new projects to fund.
-Private and public foundations, governments, and others stand as an expansion of funding opportunities for researchers.
+Private and public foundations, governments, and others sponsor opportunities for researchers.
 As new funding sources become available, the research community grows and becomes accessible to a wider, and more diverse group of scientists.